 K- thus became a supplementary letter to -c- in Medieval Latin, used with Greek and foreign words.
 But most of the languages descended from Latin had little need of it, having evolved other solutions to the sound shifts.

 K- also was scarce in Old English.
 After the Norman conquest, new scribal habits restricted -c- and expanded the use of -k-, which began to be common in English spelling from 13c.
 This probably was done because the sound value of -c- was evolving in French and the other letter was available to clearly mark the "k" sound for scribes working in English.
 For more, see C.

 In words transliterated from Arabic, Hebrew, Turkish, Japanese, Hawaiian, etc., it represents several different sounds lumped.
 In modern use some of them are now with kh-; in older borrowings they often followed traditional English spelling and were written with a C- (Corea, Caaba, etc.).

 As a symbol for potassium, it represents Latin kalium "potash."
+In CMYK as a color system for commercial printing it means "black" but seems to stand for key in a specialized printing sense.
 Slang meaning "one thousand dollars" is 1970s, from kilo-.
 K as a measure of capacity (especially in computer memory) meaning "one thousand" also is an abbreviation of kilo-.

 As an indication of "strikeout" in baseball score-keeping it dates from 1874 and is said to represent the last letter of struck.
 The invention of the scorecard symbols is attributed to English-born U.S. newspaperman Henry Chadwick (1824-1908) principally of the old New York "Clipper," who had been writing baseball since 1858, and who explained it thus: